 Bonus!
 Last, but not least: Video

 Have you ever wondered why the same learners who can’t seem to remain awake during a PowerPoint presentation sit entranced through a video?
 What is so riveting in this medium?
 In a nutshell, video fits the learning preferences of most learners.

-- Familiar Format: The wild success of YouTube, Vimeo, and Vine prove that today, people are more comfortable consuming content through videos than reading or listening to it.
+- Familiar Format: The wild success of YouTube and Vimeo proves that today, people are more comfortable consuming content through videos than reading or listening to it.

 - More Interesting: Moving images breathe life into dull content.
 Videos provide you with the opportunity to present content in an engaging way, using real-life stories and scenarios.